 “Thirty-six is not old, Daisy,” Sirius ruffled my hair again.
 Like it's not messy enough already.

 “Besides, your grandparents were nearly fifty when they had me,” Dad said.
 I rolled my eyes again.
 You won't catch me having kids, ever.
-Too messy.
+They're too messy.

-Later on in the evening, Ginny, Ron and Hermione Flooed back to the Burrow, and the adults stayed outside while Harry and I got ready for bed.
-By which I mean, I was cleaning my teeth when Harry banged on the bathroom door and shouted at me to hurry up.
+Later on in the evening, Ginny, Ron and Hermione Flooed back to the Burrow, and the adults stayed outside while Harry and I got ready for bed, i.e I was cleaning my teeth when Harry banged on the bathroom door and shouted at me to hurry up.
 I left and went to my bedroom, and sat down at my dressing table.
 I brushed my long black hair until it was completely straight.
 I put the map in my trunk and pulled out the Invisibility Cloak, took it to Harry's room, and put it on his bed.
 I suppose it was rightfully his.

 Platform 9 and ¾ was rammed.
-We caught up with the Weasley family at the end of the platform.
+We caught up with the Weasley family near the end of the train.